leonlucc/webapp-springboot-angularjs-seed/README.md

 ## Dependencies
 ### Back-end Microservice
 * `spring-boot-starter-web` to create a stand-alone Spring applications
-* `spring-boot-starter-data-jpa` to access data with JPA
+* `spring-boot-starter-data-jpa` to access database with JPA
 * `h2` the Java SQL database
 * `spring-boot-starter-test` to create a Spring Unit test